 In August, Congress did raise the debt ceiling.
 However, it attached a caveat in the Budget Control Act.
 This required a Congressional Super Committee to create a proposal to reduce the debt by $1.5 trillion.
 If this wasn't successful, it would trigger a sequestration that would trim roughly 10% of FY 2013 Federal budget spending.
 However, the Committee could not agree on a proposal, allowing the debt crisis to leak into 2012.
-For more, read How the Fed Can End the Debt Ceiling Crisis, and Gold Hits New Record Thanks to Debt Crisis.
+For more, read How the Fed Can End the Debt Ceiling Crisis.

 In 2012, the debt crisis took center stage throughout the 2012 Presidential Campaign.
 For more, see First Presidential Debate Summary.
 After the election, difficulties in resolving how to cut the deficit remained, as the country headed toward the fiscal cliff.
 For more, see U.S. Fiscal Cliff 2012.